Mausritter: Publication history

 The prototype for Mausritter was published as a digital zine in 2019.
 The expanded, physical edition was released in 2020.
 In 2021, a Kickstarter campaign raised AU $149,041 to release a new starter box set, including ten interconnected adventures and updated art.

 Related works

 In 2024, the Mausritter player community combined game jam entries for dungeon crawl settings from over forty designers into a single, massive dungeon called Tomb of a Thousand Doors: A Mausritter Megadungeon.
 The book raised $94,305 on Kickstarter.
+The megadungeon was then nominated for ENNIE awards in 2026 in the "Best Long-Form Adventure" and "Best Cartography" categories.